Submitter: Jens Gustedt

 I think several paragraphs should be added after the one above:

-The effect is that for each thread that has the thread specific storage corresponding tokey
+The effect is that for each thread that has the thread specific storage corresponding tokeyset to a valuexthat is not null, the destructor function*dtoris called withdtor(x)before the thread exits.

 By that the set of thread specific storages for a given thread may change during the execution of the corresponding destructors.